lightwerk/SurfCaptain/Documentation/Configuration.md

 ## Object Configuration (Configuration/Objects.yaml)

-Since we developed against interfaces you can (and in some cases you have to) specify the concrete implementation.
+Since we developed against interfaces you can specify the concrete implementation.
 This is done in Configuration/Objects.yaml

-    Lightwerk\SurfCaptain\GitApi\ApiRequestInterface:
-      className: 'Lightwerk\SurfCaptain\GitApi\ApiRequest'
-    #  className: 'Lightwerk\SurfCaptain\GitApi\OfflineRequest'

     Lightwerk\SurfCaptain\Domain\Repository\Preset\RepositoryInterface:
       className: 'Lightwerk\SurfCaptain\Domain\Repository\Preset\FileRepository'
     #  className: 'Lightwerk\SurfCaptain\Domain\Repository\Preset\GitRepository'

-There are several implementations for the `ApiRequestInterface`.
-The `OfflineRequest` is mainly for development and testing as the `ApiRequest` implementation is the default.
 To make your Repository configuration in your Settings.yaml work you have to set the corresponding implementation of the `RepositoryInterface`.